Riddick Bowe vs. Michael Dokes: Background

-Fight information

 The fight was carried by HBO as part of its HBO World Championship Boxing series.
 Jim Lampley was the lead commentator with Larry Merchant and George Foreman as analysts.
 It was the only televised fight on a six fight card.

 Before the main event, a ten-bell salute was conducted in honor of former tennis player Arthur Ashe, who died earlier that afternoon from AIDS-related pneumonia.

-Background

 After Bowe defeated Holyfield, the WBC ordered a mandatory defense of its championship against British contender Lennox Lewis, the 1988 Olympics super heavyweight gold medalist who had represented Canada and defeated Bowe, representing the United States, in the gold medal bout.
 However, since both sides had been in a massive dispute over terms of the fight (especially the purse), Bowe refused and in a memorable press conference on December 14, 1992, Bowe and his manager Rock Newman tossed the WBC belt into a wastepaper basket with Bowe stating "If Lennox wants this belt, he must get it out of the garbage and then we'll be calling him the garbage picker."

 Shortly after, Bowe then announced that he would defend his WBA, IBF, and lineal titles against 34-year-old former WBA Heavyweight champion Michael Dokes After struggling with substance abuse, Dokes launched a successful comeback late in 1987 and proceeded to win his next eight fights en route to being named The Ring magazine's Comeback fighter of the Year for 1988, winning the WBC Continental Americas title and securing a number one contenders match with a then up-and-coming Evander Holyfield with the winner earning the right to challenge Mike Tyson.
 Dokes took Holyfield to the tenth round before falling to a TKO.
 Dokes' comeback was temporarily stopped when Donovan "Razor" Ruddock knocked him unconscious in the fourth round of a 1990 bout where Dokes lost the WBA Intercontinental championship.
 He returned in late 1991 and fought a series of journeyman fighters, recording nine bouts with nine wins, five by knockout, before facing Bowe.